Peckham: History

 The manor was owned by King Henry I, who gave it to his son Robert, Earl of Gloucester.
 When Robert married the heiress to Camberwell the two manors were united under royal ownership.
 King John probably hunted at Peckham and local anecdotes suggest that the right to an annual fair was granted to celebrate a particularly good day's sport.
 The fair grew to be a rowdy major event lasting three weeks until its abolition in 1827.

 Peckham became popular as a wealthy residential area by the 16th century and there are several claims that Christopher Wren had local links.
 By the 18th century the area was a more commercial centre and attracted industrialists who wanted to avoid paying the expensive rents in central London.
-Peckham also boasted extensive market gardens and orchards growing produce for the nearby markets of London.
+Peckham had extensive market gardens and orchards growing produce for the nearby markets of London.
 Local produce included melons, figs and grapes.

 The formal gardens of the Peckham Manor House, rebuilt in 1672 by Sir Thomas Bond were particularly noticeable and can be seen on the Rocque map of 1746.
 The manor house was sacked in 1688, as its then owner Sir Henry Bond was a Roman Catholic and staunch supporter of James II.
-The house was finally demolished in 1797 for the formation of Peckham Hill Street, as the Shard family developed the area.
+The house was demolished in 1797 for the formation of Peckham Hill Street, as the Shard family developed the area.
 Today Shard's Terrace, the block that contains Manze's Pie and Mash shop, and the western side of Peckham Hill Street represent this Georgian planned expansion.

 The village was the last stopping point for many cattle drovers taking their livestock for sale in London.
 The drovers stayed in the local inns (such as the Red Cow) while the cattle were safely secured overnight in holding pens.
 Most of the villagers were agricultural or horticultural workers but with the early growth of the suburbs an increasing number worked in the brick industry that exploited the local London Clay.
 In the early 18th century nonconformist preacher Samuel Chandler was minister in Peckham.

 In 1767 William Blake visited Peckham Rye and had a vision of an angel in a tree.
 In 1993, at the request of the Dulwich Festival, artist Stan Peskett painted a mural of Blake's vision next to the Goose Green playground in East Dulwich.